laurakoco/perceptron/README.md

 # Perceptron

-Perceptron implemented in Python using (1) numpy and (2) TensorFlow 2.
+Perceptron implemented in Python using (1) numpy and (2) TensorFlow 2

 ## So, what exactly is a Perceptron?

 For us humans, learning occurs within the brain.
 If we understand how the brain works, it follows that we could try to model it for machine learning, right?
-So how exactly does the brain work?
+So we ask ourselves: how exactly does the brain work?

 The processing unit of the brain is the neuron.
 Transmitter chemicals within the fluid of the brain raise or lower the electrical potential inside the body of the neuron.
 If this membrane potential reaches some threshold, the neuron spikes or fires, and a pulse of fixed strength and duration is sent down the axon.
 The axons divide into connections to many other neurons; connecting to each of these neurons in a synapse.
 Each neuron is typically connected to thousands of other neurons.